The center of the categorified ring of differential operators: Introduction

 \ssec{Contents of the paper}

 In the first section, we give an overview of the computation of $\Z(\H(\Y))$ to explain how $\vDmod(\LY)$ comes about.
 Then, in the second section, we review the bit of algebraic geometry that we need and discuss ind-coherent sheaves on our prestacks of interest: algebraic stacks and formal completions thereof.
 In the third section, we define the DG categories $\ICoh_0(\Z^\wedge_\Y)$ in the bounded case (that is, when $\Y$ is bounded), and we extend the assignment $[\Y \to \Z] \squigto \ICoh_0(\Z^\wedge_\Y)$ to a functor out of a category of correspondences.
 In the fourth section, we extend the definition of $\ICoh_0(\Z^\wedge_\Y)$ to the case when $\Y$ is possibly unbounded.
-In this context, $\ICoh_0(\Z^\wedge_\Y)$ lacks some of the pleasant features present in the bounded case.
-We will discuss the features that do generalize.
+In this context, $\ICoh_0(\Z^\wedge_\Y)$ lacks some of the pleasant features present in the bounded case; we discuss the features that do generalize.
 Lastly, in the fifth section, we apply the theory developed in the previous sections to identify the center of $\H(\Y)$ with $\vDmod(\LY)$.

-\ssec{Acknowledgements} I would like to thank David Ben-Zvi, Dennis Gaitsgory, Ian Grojnowski, Kobi Kremnizer, Sam Raskin and Pavel Safronov for several stimulating conversations and help on this problem.
-Research partially supported by EPSRC programme grant EP/M024830/1 Symmetries and Correspondences.
+{\ssec{Acknowledgments} I would like to thank David Ben-Zvi, Dennis Gaitsgory, Ian Grojnowski, Kobi Kremnizer, Sam Raskin, Pavel Safronov and Bertrand To\"en for several interesting conversations.
+I am grateful to the anonymous referee for carefully reading the paper and for suggesting several improvements.
+Research partially supported by EPSRC programme grant EP/M024830/1 Symmetries and Correspondences, and by the grant NEDAG ERC-2016-ADG-741501. }